 Chaplin started his movie career at Mack Sennett’s Keystone studio.
 He entered Keystone late in 1913 with a weekly salary of $150.
-He left Sennett a year later, with a level of fame unheard of at the time, and a weekly salary to match: $1,250.
+He left Sennett a year later, with a level of fame unheard of at the time, to work for another company at a weekly salary to match: $1,250.

 The Keystone films, with or without Chaplin, haven’t aged well.
 They’re crude, cheap, overacted, and only seldom funny.
 But they’re a useful record of Chaplin as he grew as an artist.

 I streamed most of the movies via Fandor.
 The single exception, The Rounders, I watched off a DVD; it’s in the Slapstick Encyclopedia collection.
 I’ll use the name Charlie to refer to his famous character, and Chaplin for the artist.